anubhavpathak03/learning-reactjs/readme.md

 Also learn about **dumb components** which means they are static not change. **Components** are shortning of our code and make it more modularise, and we can have Individual control on each components like card, navbar etc. we can handle them seperately without disturbing other compoents on webpage.

+### HOOKS => useEffect, useCallback, useRef

+Hooks helps developers manage state and side effects efficiently.

+**useEffect** -> This is most use hook in react.
+It run a piece of code in variety of senerios like as soon as component is loading or mounting

+useEffect(() => {}, [...dependency array])

+**useCallback** ->  which plays a vital role in optimizing functional components by memoizing callback functions.

+**useRef** -> This is one of the powerful hook when we want something from windows use when we want reference.